furechan/where-toy/README.md

-# Basic utility to locate python modules from the command line
+# Utility to locate python modules from the command line

 This module is pre-alpha level.